falkaer/the-guide/m3_types/s4_bit_tricks.md

 # Bit Tricks
-There's a number of different tricks you can do with bits, and I won't even attempt to do all of them.
+Seeing numbers as individual bits can result in highly compressible data and a much simpler relation to data structures.
+If you also only need a single bits worth of information, you can really save some memory bandwidth by working within the confines of a single 32- or 64-bit element.
+There's a number of different tricks you can do with bits, and I won't even attempt to more than a few of them.
 But I'll briefly introduce three different things you can do.
 Spatial hashing, Morton codes and the legendary fast inverse square root.

 ## Spatial Hashing
 Ok, so first off let's look at what we can do with encoding multidimensional data into a single number.